-turquoise blue waters on an island with a boat in the background
+turquoise blue waters on Moreton Island with a boat in the background

 Who knew that my in my own backyard of Brisbane, Australia, I was able to visit paradise in a short 70 min ferry ride to Tangalooma Island Resort on Moreton Island!
 Whether you’re visiting Brisbane or even a local that is looking for your next weekend getaway to a beautiful beach with crystal clear turquoise waters then you need to add Tangalooma Island Resort to your list.
 This post will cover all the great, fun things to do at Tangalooma Island Resort on Moreton Island.